1Logun/Logun-Frontdesk/readme.md

 ## Features
 - Toggle Duty Through the Duty Menu (Police Only)
-- Civillians can call for assistance through the assistance menu either for General Assistance or for Weapon License Assistance
+- Civilians can call for assistance through the assistance menu either for General Assistance or for Weapon License Assistance
 - Can be used at multiple locations

 ## Installation